chatwoot/docs/docs/self-hosted/deployment/storage/supported-providers.md

 GCS_BUCKET=
 ```

-the value of the `GCS_CREDENTIALS` should be a json formatted string containing the following keys
+The value of the `GCS_CREDENTIALS` should be a json formatted string containing the following keys.
+When pasting the credentials to the ENV file, make sure to remove the new lines and paste it into a single line

 ```bash
 {